 Procedure for preparation of media:

-- Suspend desired quantity (as per manufacturers instruction)of powder media in 1litre of distilled water.
+- Suspend required quantity (as per manufacturer’s instruction) of powder media in 1litre of distilled water.

 - Heat to boiling to dissolve the medium completely.